UxusNoob/java-ip-generator/README.md

 # java-ip-generator
-Generate a limited number of ip
+Generate a limited number of ip, useful thing